Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 2. In the editor, change the base class from `MonoBehaviour` to `Agent`.
 3. Delete the `Update()` method, but we will use the `Start()` function, so leave it alone for now.

 So far, these are the basic steps that you would use to add ML-Agents to any Unity project.
-Next, we will add the logic that will let our agent learn to roll to the cube.
+Next, we will add the logic that will let our agent learn to roll to the cube using reinforcement learning.

 In this simple scenario, we don't use the Academy object to control the environment.
 If we wanted to change the environment, for example change the size of the floor or add or remove agents or other objects before or during the simulation, we could implement the appropriate methods in the Academy.
 Instead, we will have the Agent do all the work of resetting itself and the target when it succeeds or falls trying.